Bachelor of Science in Canine Studies

 3. To examine, understand, and apply research findings to increase the dog’s supporting role in human society;

-4. To gain an in-depth understanding about how to incorporate the dog into today’s complex world, highlighting the ways the dog’s role in our society can continue to expand;
+4. To gain an in-depth understanding of how to incorporate the dog into today’s complex world, highlighting the ways the dog’s role in our society can continue to expand;

-7. To explore multiple canine-related careers, providing students, upon graduation, with a broad awareness of career choices in the canine world: dog food manufacturing, puppy trainer, boarding, canine dance instructor, canine cancer detection trainer, canine diabetes detection trainer, epilepsy alerting trainer, agility instructor, dog walker, drug sniffing dog trainer, dog groomer, show dog trainer, canine masseuse, search and rescue dog trainer, pointer trainer, clicker trainer, trainer of dogs for autism, tracking trainer, traveling groomer, clothing manufacturer, pet store operator and flyball trainer, to name a few.
+6. To explore multiple canine-related careers, providing students, upon graduation, with a broad awareness of career choices in the canine world: puppy trainer, owner or manager of a boarding site or dog walking business, scent detection, agility instructor, show dog trainer, search and rescue dog trainer, clicker trainer, trainer of dogs for autism, tracking trainer, clothing manufacturer, pet store operator or manager, and Department of Defense and the Veterans Administration facility dog and canine intervention therapy dog instructors, to name a few.

 -